dewshekhar/terraformed_mediawiki/README.md

 ```
 **Issue:**
 ```
-1. We were getting issue with AMI which I used for initial setup as presently It is not available so used the data element instead of hasrcoding.
+1. We were getting issue with AMI which I used for initial setup as presently It is not available so used the data element instead of hardcoding.
 ```